 You will receive a grade of "pass" or "fail" for your work term.

 To receive a grade of "pass" you will:

-- receive an end of term evaluation of "satisfactory" or higher from your coop employer; - satisfactorily complete and submit all assigned course work; and - achieve an acceptable standard of participation in your course work.
+- receive an end of term evaluation of "satisfactory" or higher from your co-op employer; - complete and submit all assigned course work at a satisfactory level; and - achieve an acceptable standard of participation in your course work.

-Without successfully completing all of the assigned exercises, you will not earn a pass for PBRL 2288.
+If you do not complete all assigned exercises, you will not earn a pass for PBRL 2288.

 A failing grade in a co-op program results in dismissal from the program.